top of page

 Planting the Vine

-At Saint Mary Magdalen what makes us special as a community has always been our family spirit.
-With over 42 active ministries, countless volunteers, a dedicated parish and school staff, and over 1,600 families in the parish today—the community displays as much energy and determination as the 156 pioneering families showed in June of 1963.
+At Saint Mary Magdalen, our family spirit has always made us unique as a community.
+With over 45 active ministries, countless volunteers, a dedicated parish and school staff, and over 1,600 families in the parish today—the community displays as much energy and determination as the 156 pioneering families showed in June of 1963.

-Our parish school began classes in September, 1965 at St. Pius X and St. Kevin Schools.
-In November, 1965 the school classes were transferred to our own school building with double classes in four classrooms.
-The first graduation of six boys and one girl was in June of 1966.
+Our parish school first held classes in September 1965 at St. Pius X and St. Kevin Schools.
+In November 1965, the students attended classes in our school building, which had double classes in four classrooms.
+The first graduation of six boys and a girl was in June 1966.
 On July 10, 1966, Fr.
 McDevitt and Fr.
 Cribben were able to move into the new rectory.

-Archbishop John J. Krol blessed the building and administrated Confirmation to 180 children on November 20, 1966.
-Sadly, on March 24, 1967 the parishioners were stunned by the news of Fr.
-McDevitt’s sudden death.
+Archbishop John J. Krol blessed the building and administered Confirmation to one hundred and eighty children on November 20, 1966.
+On March 24, 1967, the parishioners were stunned to learn of Fr.
+McDevitt's sudden death.
 On May 2, 1967, Rev. Richard J. Simons was appointed our second pastor.

-Ground was broken on November 16, 1969 for a permanent church for St. Mary Magdalen Parish. and was dedicated on April 18, 1971 by His Eminence, Cardinal John Krol.
+The ground was broken for a permanent church for St. Mary Magdalen Parish on November 16, 1969, and it was dedicated on April 18, 1971, by His Eminence, Cardinal John Krol.

 Fr.
-John J. Walsh was appointed as the parish’s third pastor and then Fr.
-Joseph S. Rodgers succeeded Fr.
-Walsh as the fourth pastor in May of 1980.
-Sadly, Father Rodgers suffered a fatal heart attack as he was celebrating a wedding on August 29, 1981.
+John J. Walsh was appointed our third pastor, and Fr.
+Joseph S. Rodgers succeeded him in May 1980.
+Shortly afterward, Fr.
+Rodgers suffered a fatal heart attack while celebrating a wedding on August 29, 1981.
 On September 2, 1981, Fr.
-James F. Hughes was then appointed as the fifth pastor of our parish.
+James F. Hughes was appointed the fifth pastor.

-On August 11, 1985 ground was broken for the new Parish Center which included a school cafeteria, kitchen and gymnasium/auditorium.
-On October 11, 1986, Bishop Edward Hughes blessed the newly completed Parish Center.
+On August 11, 1985, a new Parish Center included a school cafeteria, kitchen, and gymnasium-auditorium.
+A little over a year later, on October 11, 1986, Bishop Edward Hughes blessed the newly completed Parish Center.

 Tending the Vine

-After 19 years as pastor, Fr.
-Hughes retired in June, 2000.
-On May 26, 2000, Cardinal Anthony Bevelacqua appointed Msgr.
-Ralph J. Chieffo as the sixth pastor of St. Mary Magdalen.
-With the increased numbers of parish families, it necessitated the need for a larger worship site.
-In 2003, Fr.
-Chieffo organized a building committee which envisioned and planned a new church.
+On Sunday, June 5, 1988, the parish celebrated its Silver Jubilee.
+After nineteen years as its pastor, Fr.
+Hughes retired in June 2000.
+On May 26, 2000, Cardinal Anthony Bevelacqua selected Msgr.
+Ralph J. Chieffo was the sixth pastor.
+The campus needed a more significant worship site because of the increasing number of families.
+In 2003, Msgr.
+Chieffo organized a building committee to envision and plan the current church.
 The building process began in the fall of 2006, and on Saturday, April 12, 2008, Cardinal Justin Rigali dedicated our new church and parish office area.

-Nearly all of the altars and statuary are inspired masterpieces from previous Archdiocese parishes.
-Made of marble from the Carrara region in Italy, our altar came from St. Clement Church, which was built in 1865 in West Philadelphia.
+Most of the altars and statues are masterpieces from previous archdiocese parishes.
+Made of marble from the Carrara region in Italy, the altar came from St. Clement Church, built in 1865 in West Philadelphia.
 The front of the altar has an elaborate carving depicting the Last Supper.
-Additionally, four chandeliers of alabaster and bronze antique, dating from 1870 are from
+Additionally, four chandeliers of alabaster and bronze antiques, dating from 1870, are from St. Agatha Church and hang over the four marble statues.
+Three marble statues came from St. Clements: Blessed Mother and the Child, St. Joseph, and the Sacred Heart.
+The fourth statue of St. Anthony of Padua, the Baptismal font, and the Ambo were originally in St. Aloysius.
+They were lovely restored for use in St. Mary Magdalen.

-In the Perpetual Adoration Chapel, our original church's altar, tabernacle, statues, stations of the cross, and windows recreated our former church where so many have received countless blessings since its construction in 1970, as well as from the outset of the parish’s founding in 1963.
+In the Perpetual Adoration Chapel, our original church's altar, tabernacle, statues, stations of the cross, and windows recreate the former church where so many have received countless blessings since its construction in 1970, as well as from the outset of the parish's founding in 1963.

 Nourishing the Vine